 Be sure to check their paws for cracks or bleeding before and after going out for a walk.
 Address these injuries appropriately.

-Don’t make you dog sleep outdoors.
+Don’t make your dog sleep outdoors.

 If you have a dog kennel, that is one thing, but don’t allow your dog to spend the night on your back patio or porch in freezing conditions.
-Instead make a spot in your garage or home so that your dog can stay warm.
+Instead, make a spot in your garage or home so that your dog can stay warm.

 Extra bedding for warmth.

-If you use straw for bedding, use extra so that your dog has more insulation around them.
+If you use a straw for bedding, use extra so that your dog has more insulation around them.
 If you use blankets, throw a few extra heavy blankets or old quilts in for your dog to curl up in.
 The goal is to keep your dog as warm and as comfortable as possible.